splanck/vlibc/docs/process.md

 ```

 `vfork` returns 0 in the child process and the child's PID in the parent,
 matching the behaviour of `fork`.
-When the host provides the `SYS_vfork`
-system call it is used directly, otherwise the wrapper falls back to
-`fork`.
+The implementation emulates `vfork` by
+calling `fork` instead of issuing the `SYS_vfork` syscall directly.
+This
+avoids issues that arise when the child invokes library functions before
+exiting or executing a new program.

 These wrappers retrieve and manipulate process information. `getuid`,
 `geteuid`, `getgid`, and `getegid` return the real and effective user and